arturonavax/env/docs/mac_os.md

 - Spaces:

-  - With "Desktop & Dock -> Mission Control -> Display have separate Spaces" activated, on each external monitor I create at least 2 spaces and do not use the first one, so that when disconnecting the monitor, the windows are not merged with the first space of the main monitor.
+  - With "Desktop & Dock -> Mission Control -> Display have separate Spaces" enabled, on each external monitor I create at least 2 spaces and do not use the first one, so that when disconnecting the monitor, the windows are not merged with the first space of the main monitor.